 We welcome your thoughts and suggestions to improve our service and delivery of the earth's most precious resource.
-Please visit our website, www.lacwaterworks.org, or attend our Board meetings held every Tuesday at the Kenneth Hahn Hall of Administration in Los Angeles.
+Please visit our website, www.lacwaterworks.org, or attend our Board meetings.
+They are typically held every Tuesday at the Kenneth Hahn Hall of Administration in Los Angeles.